Online Bilevel Optimization: Regret Analysis of Online Alternating Gradient Methods: Introduction

-Our main contributions lie in developing several new results for OBO, including the first-known bilevel regret bound.
-More specifically, we \begin{itemize} \item Define new notions of \textbf{bilevel regret}, given above in \eqref{reg:bilevel:dynamic} and \eqref{reg:bilevel:static} (for dynamic and static settings, respectively), applicable to a wide class of online bilevel convex optimization problems.
-To minimize the proposed regret, we introduce an online alternating gradient method that is capable of leveraging smoothness and provide its regret bounds in terms of the path-length of the inner and/or outer minimizer sequences.
+\textbf{Our Results.} Our main contributions lie in developing several new results for OBO, including the first-known regret bound.
+More specifically, we

+$\bullet$ Define new notions of {bilevel regret}, as given in \eqref{reg:bilevel:dynamic} and \eqref{reg:bilevel:static}, which are applicable to a wide class of convex OBO problems.
+To minimize the proposed regret, we introduce an online alternating gradient descent (OAGD) method capable of leveraging smoothness and provide its regret bounds in terms of the path-length of the inner and/or outer minimizer sequences.

-\item Present a \textbf{problem-dependent regret bound} on the proposed dynamic regret that depends solely on the inner and outer square path-lengths, i.e., $P_{2,T}$ and $Y_{2,T}$, in Theorem \ref{thm:dynamic:strong:B-OGD}.
-Specifically, we show that under true inner gradient feedback and an approximate outer gradient feedback for smooth and strongly convex functions, one can achieve a regret bound of $\mc{O}(1+ P_{2,T} + Y_{2,T} )$. \item Introduce a novel notion of \textbf{bilevel local regret}, which permits efficient bilevel online learning in the nonconvex setting and generalizes offline guarantees for convergence to an approximate local optimum.
-We give an alternating time-averaged gradient method, and prove in Theorem \ref{thm:dynamic:nonc} that it achieves sublinear regret according to our proposed definition of bilevel local regret. \end{itemize} \textbf{Notation.} Any notation is defined when it is used, but for reference the reader may also find it summarized in Table~\ref{tab:notation}.
+$\bullet$ Present a {problem-dependent regret bound} on the proposed dynamic regret that depends solely on the outer and inner path-length in Theorem \ref{thm:dynamic:strong:B-OGD}.
+We then establish a lower bound for OBO in Theorem~\ref{thm:lower:bound} that matches the upper bound we obtain for smooth strongly convex functions.
+Notably, our bound in the single-level setting (\( Y_{1,T} = Y_{2,T} = 0 \)) aligns with the state-of-the-art result in \citep{zhang2017improved}, \textit{without} the need for multiple gradient queries (multiple updates to \( \mathbf{x}_t \)) as used in their analysis.

+$\bullet$ Introduce a novel notion of {bilevel local regret} defined in \eqref{reg:non:bilevel:dynamic}, which permits efficient OBO in the non-convex setting.
+We give an alternating time-averaged gradient method, and prove in Theorem \ref{thm:dynamic:nonc} that it achieves sublinear bilevel local regret.

+\textbf{Notation.} Any notation is defined upon its use and is summarized in Table~\ref{tab:notation} for reference.